 - 69.7% of search queries contain four words or more.
 Source Ahrefs

-First, do some keyword research.
+First, we need to do some keyword research.

-Then implement a growth plan in areas with the highest traffic potential, where competition is less fierce.
+Once we know what keywords to target we can implement a growth plan in areas with the highest traffic potential, where competition is less fierce.

 Indeed, small changes can have a profound impact by finding the low hanging fruit of organic search results.

-Uncovering ‘keywords not provided’ on Google Analytics is the first step.
+Unblocking keywords (not provided) on Google Analytics is the first step.

 Step 1: Pull together nine different data sources